 Finding a rental is competitive so you want to make sure that you show up on time and show that you’re interested.
 If you are late and the viewing is busy, the landlord may have already found someone suitable.
 Being punctual is also good in showing that you won’t be late for rent payments or inspections which both require this.

 You also want to make sure the landlord knows who you are and that you are interested.
 If you have to stick around for a conversation, do this.
 A huge mistake people make is assuming a landlord will choose them purely because their pre-tenancy application looks good but there is a lot of value in talking to them and making sure they know you are interested.
 Here are some questions you can ask if you’re unsure what to talk about.
-These questions are also very useful in helping you with your decision.
-Click here to read them.
+These questions to ask at a flat viewing are also very useful in helping you with your decision.

 Have a bond ready

 Most rental properties will require a bond deposit before you move-in.
 This can be up to four weeks rent and you will get this back once your tenancy ends if the house is kept in great condition.
 If you do not have the money for a bond then this could make or break the landlord’s decision.
 Be sure to have some money stored away to pay for this so the landlord knows you are prepared.
-More information on what a bond is and how they work can be found here – this is awesome information for a first time renter!
+Make sure you stay informed on what a bond is, and collecting and lodging a bond – this is vital information for a first time renter!

 Know where to look

 There is a huge range of places to find potential rentals.
 Some include:

 - real estate companies in your area